webcoyote/mcp-server-motherduck/README.md

 The server provides one prompt:

-- `duckdb-motherduck-prompt`: A prompt to initialize a connection to DuckDB or MotherDuck and start working with it
+- `duckdb-motherduck-initial-prompt`: A prompt to initialize a connection to DuckDB or MotherDuck and start working with it

 ### Tools